auycro/curly-octo-sniffle-coding/Day01/README.md

     and u.id not in (select user_id from bot) and amount < 0
 ```
 The above sql's running time is ......
-(I didn't wait until it finished)
+(I didn't wait until it finished)<br/>
 I tried this again and wait until it finished 01:04:04.

 Let's take a look at records number.